10 Best Programming Language to Learn in 2026

 Cons

 Usage/Application: Web and Internet Development, Scientific and Numeric applications, Desktop GUIs, Business applications.
-It is widely used in AI and Machine Learning space.
+It is widely used in the AI and Machine Learning space.

 Learning Difficulty: Easy

-Reason Selected: Machine Learning, AI, and Data Science are emerging fields and Python is a staple programming language in such software programs.
+Reason Selected: Machine Learning, AI, and Data Science are emerging fields, and Python is a staple programming language in such software programs.

 Link: Learn Python Tutorial